-The Manage Contexts Page under the Connections icon allows the user to setup and configure PDP contexts (data connections) for any TE that is connected to the UT.
+The Manage Contexts page under the Connections icon allows the user to setup and configure PDP contexts (data connections) for any TE that is connected to the UT.
 It also shows you all current Active Connections.

-Open a New Connection field - To open a new connection, select the desired row and enter the required data:
+Open a New Connection field - To open a new connection, select the row and enter the required data:

-Owner - Your current IP address is shown by default (e.g. .101), but you can change it to control connections for any other device connected to the terminal.
+Owner - Your current IP address is shown by default (.101), but you can change it to control connections for any other device connected to the terminal.
 The page automatically displays entries for all detected devices and these entries can be selected to activate connections for those devices.

 Service - Select the service that you want by clicking on the down arrow.
-The drop-down list shows all the different QoS types: Standard, Streaming 32K, Streaming 64K, Streaming 128K, X-Stream, 1⁄2 HDR and HDR variants (X-Stream and HDR variants are for the 9211 only).
+The drop down list shows all of the different QoS types: Standard, Streaming 32K, Streaming 64K, and Streaming 128K.
 Select the appropriate service required.